bensheldon/good_job/README.md

 ### Job priority

+Smaller `priority` values have higher priority and run first (default: `0`), in accordance with [Active Job's definition of priority](https://github.com/rails/rails/blob/e17faead4f2aff28da079d50f02ea5b015322d5b/activejob/lib/active_job/core.rb#L22).

-Higher priority numbers run first in all versions of GoodJob v3.x and below.
-GoodJob v4.x will change job `priority` to give smaller numbers higher priority (default: `0`), in accordance with Active Job's definition of priority (see #524).
-To opt-in to this behavior now, set `config.good_job.smaller_number_is_higher_priority = true` in your GoodJob initializer or `application.rb`.
+Prior to GoodJob v4, this was reversed: higher priority numbers ran first in all versions of GoodJob v3.x and below.
+When migrating from v3 to v4, new behavior can be opted into by setting `config.good_job.smaller_number_is_higher_priority = true` in your GoodJob initializer or `application.rb`.

 ### Labelled jobs